rlivings39/learning-ai/pytorch-intro/README.md

 * Activate the `venv`: `source .env/bin/activate` or `source .env/bin/activate.fish`
 * Install any needed packages `pip install -r requirements.txt`
 * Enjoy

+## Actions

+- [ ] Tensors and the stride vector.
+When are strides legal?
+I.e. what does contiguity mean?
+- [ ] Basic network construction
+- [ ] Invocation and tuning of backprop
+- [ ] Invocation and tuning of forward prop
+- [ ] DL compilers.
+Where does TensorRT fit in everything?